Janet Leigh: Relationships

 When she was still in high school, Leigh married 18-year-old John Kenneth Carlisle in Reno, Nevada, on August 1, 1942.
 (Note: For dramatic reasons, an article "Janet Leigh's Own Story—″I Was a Child Bride at 14!″", in the December 1960 issue of Motion Picture Magazine, wrongly stated the marriage occurred in 1941, while she was only fourteen years old.)
 The marriage was annulled five months later on December 28, 1942.

-After a tenure at Stockton College (San Joaquin Delta College), Leigh enrolled at the College of the Pacific (University of the Pacific) in September 1943, where she majored in music and psychology.
-During the college years, she joined the Alpha Theta Tau sorority and also sang with the college's a cappella choir.
-In order to help support her family, she spent Christmas and summer vacations working at retail shops and dime stores, as well as working at the college's information desk during the semesters.
-It was at this time that Leigh met Stanley Reames, a U.S. Navy sailor who was enrolled at a nearby V-12 Program.
+Leigh met Stanley Reames, a U.S. Navy sailor who was enrolled at a nearby V-12 Program.
 They married on October 6, 1945, when she was 18.
-Their marriage, however, was also short lived, and they divorced less than three years later.
+Their marriage was short lived, and they divorced less than three years later.

 On June 4, 1951, Leigh married actor Tony Curtis in a private ceremony in Greenwich, Connecticut.
 Their romance and marriage were frequent topics in gossip columns and film tabloids.
-From 1951 to 1954 Leigh and Curtis appeared in numerous home movies directed by their friend Jerry Lewis.
+From 1951 to 1954, Leigh and Curtis appeared in numerous home movies directed by their friend Jerry Lewis.
 Leigh credited the experimental and informal nature of these films for allowing her to stretch her acting ability and attempt different roles.
 On June 17, 1956, Leigh gave birth to her first daughter, Kelly Lee Curtis.
 On November 22, 1958, Leigh gave birth to her second daughter with Curtis, Jamie Lee Curtis.

-Curtis and Leigh divorced in 1962.
-She married stockbroker Robert Brandt later that year.
+In 1962, while Leigh was filming the thriller The Manchurian Candidate, Curtis filed for divorce.
+The divorce was finalized in Ciudad Juárez, Mexico, on September 14, 1962; the following day, Leigh married stockbroker Robert Brandt (1927–2009) in a private ceremony in Las Vegas, Nevada.
+Leigh would later comment that their divorce was the result of "outside problems", which included the death of Curtis's father.

+Politics

 A lifelong Democrat, Leigh supported John F. Kennedy in the 1960 U.S. presidential election, Lyndon B. Johnson in the 1964 presidential election and Robert F. Kennedy in the 1968 presidential election.
 She also served on the board of directors of the Motion Picture and Television Foundation, a medical-services provider for actors.